ericbullen/garden-planter/README.md

 # Overview
-A garden planter that uses a genetic algorithm to find the most ideal planting schedule
+A garden planter that uses a genetic algorithm to find the most ideal planting schedule to maximize results for a given planting location.

+# Reasoning

+It is one thing to put a tomato plant in a pot so that there are fresh tomatoes for a special meal; it is a significantly harder with a limited skillset to grow AS MUCH as can be done to maximize harvests to feed yourself or your family.
+When hunger is the alternative to success, knowing how to take maximimum advantage of your growing area is critical.

+Climate change will affect all of us- having a tool like this could help have less reliance on your global food distribution network.

 # Details
 There are three main files: